MaxArt2501/object-observe/readme.md

   `Object.prototype.watch` could help in this case, but it would be a partial solution.

 * Property changes may not be reported in the correct order.
-The polyfill performs the checks in order:
+The polyfill performs the checks - and issues the notifications - in this order:

-  1. `"add"` and `"update"`
+  1. `"add"` and `"update"`, or `"reconfigure"`
-  2. `"delete"`
+  2. `"delete"` or `"reconfigure"`
   3. `"preventExtensions"`
+  4. `"setPrototype"`

   This means that the `"add"` change is listed *before* the `"delete"` in the following snippet: